 Mr Stephen Gamble

 Outside this I follow my own areas of interest.
-Most recently I have been interested in the roles of mitochondria and autoimmunity in neurological disease, and the involvement of similar genes found in cancers in these diseases.
-As an example, why do people that have autoimmune diseases like coeliac disease have increased risk of both colon cancer and dementia?
+I am interested in the roles of mitochondria and autoimmunity in neurological disease, and the involvement of gene mutations found in cancers also in these diseases.

 No collaborators listed